Seneca Army Depot: Current disposition of the depot land

-Reuse plans

-As of 2014, the towns of Varick and Romulus are discussing to bring the property back on the tax rolls by opening it up to residential, commercial and agricultural development with a new east-west road, cutting the property in half.

 The White Deer herd

 The white deer, long the symbol for the depot, began appearing after the fence was erected in 1941.
 A handful of White-tailed deer that carried a recessive gene for all-white coats were isolated within the depot.
 The depot initially allowed only brown-coated deer to be killed, so the herd of white deer grew to more than 200, although hunters are occasionally allowed inside to kill a white deer.

 The white deer are naturally occurring, not albinos, and have not pink, but brown eyes.
 The white deer live alongside another 600 brown white-tailed deer.
 Seneca White Deer, a non-profit group, received clearance to run limited bus tours in 2006, 2009, and 2012.
 These tours "turned out to be hugely successful".

 In 2016, the property was sold to local businessman Earl Martin of Seneca Iron Works for $900,000 and established as Deer Haven Park, LLC.
 An agreement was later made between Martin and Dennis Money, founder of Seneca White Deer, Inc., to lease part of the land and operate it as a conservation park for the white deer, although White Deer later shut down, citing financial problems.

 On June 27, 2020 self-guided auto tours with the option to download an auto tour app were made available.